laekov/fastmoe/doc/fastermoe/README.md

 FMOE_FASTER_SCHEDULE_ENABLE` to `1` or `ON`, and it is now by default off.

-Please note that there are a few constraints for smart scheduling in the current version of FastMoE. `num_expert` has to be `1`, which means only one expert can reside on each worker.
+Please note that there are a few constraints for smart scheduling in the current version of FastMoE.
 The input and output features have to be of the same length for the experts.
 This is because the developers of FasterMoE only implement this on their prototype, and they are looking for the community's efforts to have other cases supported.